 Rounding out the educational portion of the event, social worker Anjali Albanese talked about coping with a sarcoma diagnosis, and the services offered by the social work department at Fox Chase.

 Following the presentations, the group broke for lunch, where patients and caregivers were able to mingle with the presenters.
 Longtime survivor Matthews shared his sarcoma experiences with the crowd, as did Marge Rudloff, another sarcoma survivor who has been cancer-free since a recurrence in 1996.

 Annie and Mitch Achee of the National Leiomyosarcoma Foundation were also in attendance and spoke about the work that is being done to raise awareness about the disease.
+The foundation made a generous donation to support the event.
 The first National Leiomyosarcoma Day will be held on July 15 of this year.

 “There is hope,” said Mitch Achee, a survivor of Leiomyosarcoma.
 “Keep the faith and stay strong for each other.”